 Club: Bayern Munich

 Lucas Hernandez had a successful career at Atletico, making regular appearances in the 17/18 La Liga season and starting for the Europa League champions in the final.
-He only made 14 appearances last season, but this did not deter Bayern Munich, who bought the French centre back for a whopping £72 million over the summer.
+He only made 14 appearances last season, but this did not deter Bayern Munich, who bought the French centre back for a whopping £72 million.

 READ MORE: All the new stadiums on FIFA 20